Mitsubishi Lancer: Celeste

 In February 1975, the Lancer was complemented by a hatchback called the Lancer Celeste, succeeding the Galant FTO.
 It was also called the Mitsubishi Celeste (New Zealand) or Colt Celeste in some markets; and sold as the Chrysler Lancer in Australia, the Dodge Lancer Celeste in El Salvador, the Plymouth Arrow in the United States, and the Dodge Arrow in Canada.

-Four-door Lancer assembly began in New Zealand in 1975, supplementing the larger English Hillman Avengers also built locally by importer Todd Motors.
-The Celeste was imported built-up from Japan initially and assembly of a single 1.6- liter, manual transmission model began in 1978 followed by a minor facelift about a year later.

 The Celeste was originally available with 1.4- and 1.6-liter options, while a bigger 2.0-liter model was added later.
 An even larger 2.6-liter four was available in the US-market Plymouth Fire Arrow.
 The Celeste was facelifted in 1978, receiving square headlights and bigger squarer bumpers.
 Production of the Lancer Celeste ended in July 1981 and it was replaced by the front-wheel drive Cordia in early 1982.

 Second generation (EX/A170; 1979)

 In 1979, the Lancer EX was presented in Japan.
 Its revised styling with integrated plastic bumpers reflected that of the recently introduced Galant and Sapporo.

 This generation is only available as 4-door sedan, while the previous generation Celeste coupé and wagon/van were continued for a few more years.
 More spacious, it grew in all dimensions.
 Only two engines were offered at first, a 1.4-litre MCA-Jet equipped engine paired with Mitsubishi's Silent Shaft Technology, which generated 80 PS and a 1.6-litre engine that generated 85 PS.
 The MCA-Jet system was an entirely new concept when compared with the previously used carburetor system.
 The MCA stands for Mitsubishi Clean Air which meant that the EX passed both Japan and US emission standards, while the new cylinder head design of the engine gave way for a Jet valve which introduced an extra swirl of air to the combustion chamber, swirling the fuel-air mixture for a cleaner, efficient and more thorough burn.